Kidd's Orange Red

 How to grow

 It forms an attractive-looking tree with long branches which grow vertically when the tree is young but then bend over with fruit as the tree comes into bearing.
-If necessary, tie the young branches towards the horizontal to improve the appearance - this will also help cropping.
-Certainly worth considering as a feature apple tree.
+If necessary, tie the young branches a bit more towards the horizontal to improve the appearance - this will also help cropping.
+It is certainly worth considering this variety as a feature apple tree.

 The only caveats are that it is not a heavy-cropper (although it does produce a good crop).
 Fruit size can be on the small size so moderate thinning can be helpful as the fruitlets start to form.

-Kidd's Orange Red has a much wider climate range than Cox's Orange Pippin and can tolerate hotter summers without losing flavor, making it one one of the best alternatives in the USA for enthusiasts who find their climate is too hot for Cox.
+Kidd's Orange Red has a much wider climate range than Cox's Orange Pippin and can tolerate hotter summers without losing flavor, making it one one of the best alternatives for enthusiasts who find their climate is too hot for Cox.

 Kidd's Orange Red was developed in the 1920s by New Zealand apple enthusiast J.H.
 Kidd.
 It is a cross between Cox's Orange Pippin and Delicious.